lenijwp/Black-box-Discrimination-Finder/README.md

-# Black-box Discrimination Finder (BDF)
+# Black-box Discrimination Finder (BREAM)
-The Black-box Discrimination Finder (a.k.a BDF) is a fairness testing tool which only needs to query the target DNN model/system for predicted labels and   generate individual discriminative samples as many as possible.
+The Black-box Discrimination Finder (a.k.a BREAM) is a fairness testing tool which only needs to query the target DNN model/system for predicted labels and   generate individual discriminative samples as many as possible.

 As the same time, we also re-implement the AEQUITAS, ADF, and SG, which are previous fairness testing approaches.